Phyllis Trible: Major themes

-Trible’s work is based on rhetorical criticism, examining the interpretation of biblical texts.
-She is known for her analysis of biblical narratives, particularly with regard to gender.
+Trible’s work was based on rhetorical criticism, examining the interpretation of biblical texts.
+She was known for her analysis of biblical narratives, particularly with regard to gender.
 According to P.K.
-Tull, there are two major themes that are central to all of her work: her respect for biblical text, and her commitment to equality for women.
+Tull, there were two major themes that are central to all of her work: her respect for biblical text, and her commitment to equality for women.

-Phyllis Trible’s interpretation of the creation of Adam and Eve is one of her most notable works.
-A major theme within “Depatriarchalizing in Biblical Interpretation” is Trible’s argument that the Bible has existed in a sexist context for centuries, which has distorted interpretations of the text.
+Phyllis Trible’s interpretation of the creation of Adam and Eve was one of her most notable works.
+A major theme within Depatriarchalizing in Biblical Interpretation is Trible’s argument that the Bible has existed in a sexist context for centuries, which has distorted interpretations of the text.
 Trible writes that the Bible, when read against the contemporary patriarchal context, can be liberating for women.
 Another major takeaway from Trible’s most notable work is her agreement with some ancient Jewish Talmudists that—when analyzed using rhetorical criticism—language in the Bible suggests that Adam is androgynous until the female Eve is created.
 This argument has also been made by Riffat Hassan, a Pakistani-American theology professor, who also noted in her own writing that the language used to describe Adam within the biblical story is non-gendered.
 This understanding was a part of traditional Jewish Biblical exegesis going back to 300-500 C.E., and including Judaism's leading historical Biblical exegete, Rashi (1040-1105).

 Criticism

-Trible’s work is based on rhetorical criticism, which focuses on looking at a text without the cultural context.
-Rhetorical critics believe that that is how one can find the meanings of any given text.

-John J. Collins argued, in a response to Trible’s work, that interpreting a text without the cultural context that it lives in may not even be possible.
+John J. Collins said in a response to Trible’s work that interpreting a text without the cultural context that it lives in may not even be possible.

-Ann M. Vater reinforces this criticism of Trible’s work, stating that “central figures always bear some cultural heritage.”
+Ann M. Vater said that "central figures always bear some cultural heritage."

-Michael Carden takes a different angle, looking at who is left out in Trible’s advocacy for traditionally oppressed peoples in Christianity.
-Carden writes that in Texts of Terror, Trible fails to explain the treatment of homosexuals in Genesis 19.
+Michael Carden, looking at who is left out in Trible’s advocacy for traditionally oppressed peoples in Christianity, said that in Texts of Terror, Trible fails to explain the treatment of homosexuals in Genesis 19.

-Dianne Bergant claims, against the historical fact of ancient and Medieval Talmudic writings, that Trible's readings come from a contemporary point of view, and argues that the idea of an androgynous Adam seeks to solve gender parity, and does not actually look at what is written in the text.
+Dianne Bergant said that Trible's readings come from a contemporary point of view, and that the idea of an androgynous Adam seeks to solve gender parity, and does not actually look at what is written in the text.